 transactions, contributions to an IRA, cancellation of

-debt, and other monetary transactions.
+debt, payments to a childcare provider and other monetary transactions.
 See IRS